trajano/trajano-swarm/README.md

     docker stack deploy -c edge.yml --prune edge docker stack deploy -c intranet.yml --prune intranet docker stack deploy -c management-ui.yml --prune management-ui

+## Notes

+* Dashboard is exposed to `44444` and `55555` for now until https://github.com/containous/traefik/issues/5374#issuecomment-533540689
+* Zipkin won't be able to trace from nginx because it does not propagate https://github.com/containous/traefik/issues/5511
+* See the `apache` branch for the previous versions which used apache as the DMZ